UNINETTSigma2/documentation/software/userinstallsw.md

 	module avail easybuild

-Now, as of January 2019, you will see this:
+Now, as of October 2020, you will see this:

 	module avail EasyBuild

 	----------------------- /cluster/modulefiles/all ------------------------
-	   EasyBuild/3.8.1
+	   EasyBuild/4.3.0

 	Use "module spider" to find all possible modules.
 	Use "module keyword key1 key2 ..." to search for all possible modules